Radiation for Dogs

 Radiation therapy directly kills cancer cells by damaging their DNA.

 It uses ionizing activity to do this.
-Ionizing radiation is produced by the linear accelerator and the beams pass through tissues and remove electrons from cells and molecules.
-This eventually damages those cells enough that they are unable to divide and/or survive.
+The linear accelerator produces ionizing radiation, and the beams pass through tissues and remove electrons from cells and molecules.
+This eventually damages those cells enough that they cannot divide and/or survive.

 The killing of the cancer cells is not immediate because they typically do not die until they try to divide after treatment.

-The machines that deliver this treatment aim a beam very specifically from different angles to target the cancer while trying to avoid healthy tissue as much as possible.
-Only cells that are directly in the path of the beam are affected by the radiation.
+The machines that deliver this treatment aim a beam very specifically from different angles to target cancer while trying to avoid healthy tissue as much as possible.
+Only cells directly in the path of the beam are affected by the radiation.

 Types of Radiation Therapy